ethanblake4/dart_eval/docs/typed-backend.md

 String handlers but an extra unconditional spill store on every dispatch for each added String local.
 See [String register measurements](typed-string-registers.md).
 Dynamic invocation uses canonical boxed `$Value?` arguments and results, with raw null as the internal null representation.
-It preserves `$InstanceImpl` and custom `$Instance` identities.
+It preserves guest instances and custom `$Instance` identities.
 There is no per-call representation guessing or `wrapAlways` in the typed path.
 The public host entry adapter normalizes raw host objects once; raw Dart functions become explicit `TypedHostFunction` adapters.